 This look at what was on television and radio on 25th September 1965 – the same day as the Doctor Who episode Air Lock, transmitted once and then wiped and never seen again until a copy resurfaced in 2011 – came about purely because I had the relevant pages of that week’s issue of Radio Times to hand and needed some content for my old site.
 There really was nothing more profound or detailed to it than that, but happily, it turned out to be a good deal more interesting than I had anticipated it would be, and I’d still love to see The Flying Swan and hear Violence In Poetry if anyone out there can help.
 I didn’t have all of the relevant pages to hand, though, as I was missing the actual Radio listings and had to use vaguely relevant images from other surrounding issues of Radio Times.
 I’ve decided to retain them here, as… well, I like them,

-Inevitably, there are a couple of details in this fairly jokey and off the cuff piece that probably need explaning now.
-The reference to ‘sonorous drivel’ and ‘bastards not replying to a straight question’ regarding politicians was a back reference to a different piece about Robert Robinson and his wryly amusing reasons for abandoning Current Affairs broadcasting for the more trivial surroundings of game shows.
+Inevitably, there are a couple of details in this fairly jokey and off the cuff piece that probably need explaining now.
+The reference to ‘sonorous drivel’ and ‘bastards not replying to a straight question’ regarding politicians was a reference to a different feature about Robert Robinson and his wryly amusing reasons for abandoning Current Affairs broadcasting for the more trivial surroundings of game shows (which you can now find here).
 The Nightly Show, which even I had to look up just now, was a hopelessly aimless ITV satire/variety show hybrid which ran for around a month early in 2017.
 Meanwhile, I don’t really need to explain Look On Yonder Wall by The Paul Butterfield Blues Band as the joke works even if you haven’t heard it, except to say that if you haven’t heard it, please do so at once.
 They’re the pioneering sixties band that everyone always forgets and are a good deal more exciting than many of their Woodstock-skewed peers.

 You can find my piece on the recovery of Air Lock and my reactions to seeing it for the first time in my book Not On Your Telly, which is available in paperback here or from the Kindle Store here.
 Elements of this also formed the basis of an expanded version of my feature on The Original Peter, which you can find – along with a similarly expanded version of the Air Lock piece – in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.